cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 ## Analysis 4:
 * What is the percent change across the years (2013-2016) in WIC participation across all groups and all state agencies or Indian Tribal Organizations?
 ## Analysis 5:
-* What percentage of total WIC participants are postpartum women?
+* What percentage of total WIC participants are postpartum women and pregnant women?

 # Story Pitch and Summary